faraaz97/Upliance_assignment/README.md

 # User Behavior and Order Analysis
+## Project Overview:
-## Project Overview This project analyzes user behavior, cooking preferences, and order trends using three datasets: UserDetails, CookingSessions, and OrderDetails.
+   This project analyzes user behavior, cooking preferences, and order trends using three datasets: UserDetails, CookingSessions, and OrderDetails.
 ## Structure
    - **Datasets**: Contains the raw data files.
    - **Scripts**: Analysis scripts to load, clean, and analyze the data.